Xakkusu/bioshock-quiz/README.md

 ![Index Content](docs/features/main-index-feature.png)
 - The landing page has a simple design that is similar to various quiz websites as well as, due to its design, is similar to other Bioshock content.
 - The section is made up out of the Logo, an input field and 4 buttons that are selectable by the user.
+- The whole section is responsive and will adapt according to screen size.
+When using a larger smartphone horizontally some of the buttons will appear next to one another instead of being stacked on top of each other.

 #### Name Input and Start Game field
 ![Input field and Let's play Button](docs/features/name-input-feature.png)